Dr Dangs Lab

 What is Complete Blood Count?

-• Haemoglobin is a pigment present in the red blood cells.
+1. Haemoglobin: Haemoglobin is a pigment present in the red blood cells.
 It carries oxygen from the lungs to various body tissues.
 Deficiency of Haemoglobin may be indicative of reduced oxygen carrying capacity of blood.
-Reduced haemoglobin levels indicate anaemia.
+Reduced haemoglobin levels indicate anemia.

-• Total Leucocyte Count is the count of white blood cells per unit volume of blood.
-Increased total leucocyte count may be indicative of infections or inflammation, while decreased total leucocyte count may cause a decrease in the body's ability to fight diseases.
+2. Total Leucocyte Count: The total leucocyte count is the count of white blood cells per unit volume of blood.
+Increased total leucocyte count may be indicative of infections or inflammation, while decreased total leucocyte count may cause a decrease in the body’s ability to fight diseases.

-• Red Blood Cell Count In this test the total number of Red Blood Cells (RBCs) are counted per microlitre of blood.
-A low or high RBC count may be indicative of various health related conditions.
+3. Red Blood Cell Count: In this test, the total number of Red Blood Cells (RBCs) are counted per microlitre of blood.
+A low or high RBC count may be indicative of various health-related conditions.

-• MCV (Mean Corpuscular Volume) is a measure of the mean size of the RBCs.
-It is able to assess the presence of certain types of anaemia.
+5. MCV (Mean Corpuscular Volume): MCV is a measure of the mean size of the RBCs.
+It is able to assess the presence of certain types of anemia.

-• MCH ( Mean Corpuscular Hb) It is the average amount of haemoglobin in RBCs.
+6. MCH (Mean Corpuscular Hb): MCH is the average amount of haemoglobin in RBCs.

-• MCHC ( Mean Corpuscular Hb Conc.)
-It is the average concentration of haemoglobin in your red blood cells.
+7. MCHC (Mean Corpuscular Hb Conc.): MCHC is the average concentration of haemoglobin in your red blood cells.

-• Red Cell Distribution Width It measures the difference in volume and size of RBCs.
+8. Red Cell Distribution Width: It measures the difference in volume and size of RBCs.

-• Platelet Platelets are essential for blood clot formation.
+9. Platelet: Platelets are essential for blood clot formation.
 Too high or too low platelet count may be indicative of various health problems.
 A decreased platelet count is called thrombocytopenia, and is commonly caused primarily by decreased bone marrow production, certain viral fevers, and due to certain drugs.
 An elevated platelet count, or thrombocytosis, can also be caused primarily by bone marrow stimulation.
-Increased platelets may also result from an acute response to physiologic stress, such as infection or inflammation.
+Increased platelets may also result from an acute response to physiological stress, such as infection or inflammation.

 Differential Leucocyte Count

-• Neutrophil.
-Neutrophils increase in number and respond rapidly in inflammatory processes, tissue injury and bacterial/fungal infection.
+1. Neutrophil: Neutrophils increase in number and respond rapidly in inflammatory processes, tissue injury, and bacterial/fungal infections.

-• Lymphocyte.
-Lymphocytes are the WBCs that secrete antibodies, and kill virus infected cells and tumour cells.
+2. Lymphocyte: Lymphocytes are the WBCs that secrete antibodies and kill virus-infected cells and tumor cells.
 Increased levels usually indicate viral infections.

-• Eosinophil.
-Eosinophils are a type of WBCs that have the ability to fight allergic conditions.
-Normally your body has a very small number of eosinophils but they increase in number if you have allergic disorders (eg. asthma), parasitic or fungal infections or some skin diseases.
+4. Eosinophil: Eosinophils are a type of WBCs that have the ability to fight allergic conditions.
+Normally, your body has a very small number of eosinophils, but they increase in number if you have allergic disorders (e.g., asthma), parasitic or fungal infections, or some skin diseases.

-• Basophil.
-Basophil’s makeup only a small portion of your WBCs but play an important role in inflammatory and allergic reactions of your body.
+5. Basophil: Basophils make up only a small portion of your WBCs but play an important role in inflammatory and allergic reactions of your body.
 They release histamine and other chemicals.
-Histamine is the chemical that causes symptoms of allergy
+Histamine is the chemical that causes symptoms of allergy.

 Understanding the Complete Blood Count (CBC) Test: